fhiso/legacy-format/data-model.md

 ### REFN   {#REFN}

-A description or number used to identify an item for filing, storage, or other reference purposes.
+Reference: a description or number used to identify an item for filing, storage, or other reference purposes.

 Contexts
 :   .`[FAM]`.`[REFN]`